1 / 12

 Flower Description

-Glaucous blue-green to gray-green; broadly ovate, fleshy, 2-3 inches (5-7 cm), with scalloped margins; thick erect succulent stemsGrowing Conditions
+Glaucous blue-green to gray-green; broadly ovate, fleshy, 2-3 inches (5-7 cm), with scalloped margins; held on thick erect succulent stemsGrowing Conditions

 Sun Requirements